itsjisookim/CSE185-Project-EulerMotif/README.md

 - Jisoo Kim

 ### User Guide
-Step-by-step guide to run [TOOL NAME]
+Step-by-step guide to run [EulerMotif]

 **Step 1 : Setup**
 This tool is based on python pacakges and the following should be installed before running